 - Under $50: This is the price range for most single-subwoofer enclosures.
 They hold the same typical features of a carpeted exterior, air-tight walls, and subwoofer wiring.
 You may also get a few dual-subwoofer enclosures.

-- Above $50: Enclosures around this budget often have the best bass capabilities.
+- $50 and up: Enclosures around this budget often have the best bass capabilities.
 Most are made from high-quality hardwood like MDF and have a quality carpet protecting the enclosure.
 Some brands sell their subwoofers alongside with their enclosures, and you could buy both if you need the entire music system upgrade.

 Sealed boxes are the best for small to medium vehicles with little space in the car.
 It’s also more economical to go for a sealed box if you only have a single subwoofer speaker.
 Consider going for a ported or a bandpass box if you are an audiophile who loves playing loud music during long car rides.

-Best Subwoofer Box for Deep Bass Overall: Bbox E12DSV Dual 12” Shared Vented Carpeted Subwoofer Enclosure
+Honorable MentionAtrend Bbox E12DSV Dual 12” Subwoofer Enclosure

 However, you may notice a rattling sound coming from the enclosure when you play music at loud volumes.
-Also, the glue holding the enclosure together has a bad odor, which you may find annoying.
-Lastly, the subwoofer is known to start falling apart from the back since there aren’t enough screws holding things together in the design.
+Also, the subwoofer is known to start falling apart from the back since there aren’t enough screws holding things together in the design.

 Its main drawback is that the carpet cover easily comes off with time, which may ruin your vehicle's interior design.
 Moreover, you may need to perform some maintenance to keep the subwoofer in good shape.

 Honorable MentionQPower Angled Style 6x9 Speaker Box Enclosures